 The good news first: in contrast to the US, most emerging markets have chosen to apply Basel III regulatory standards to all banks, not just the largest banks, although the state of implementation of these rules varies significantly between countries.
 Importantly, while authorities in most countries relaxed some banking regulations during the COVID-19 period to support the provision of loans to the real economy (including the rules on loan classification and provisioning for non-performing loans), these relaxations have expired by now in most countries.

 However, learning from the SVB experience, there are some red flags that should alert supervisors in emerging markets.
-Two deserve particular attention.
+Two issues, which we discussed in Making Basel III Work for Emerging Markets and Developing Countries, deserve particular attention.

 First, large holdings of government bonds in banks’ balance sheets are not a rare occurrence in many emerging markets.
 As shown in Figure 2, in countries such as Pakistan and Egypt the share of public sector securities in total bank assets surpasses 40 percent and ratios above 20 percent are not uncommon.